hazelcast/hazelcast-cpp-client/README.md

 - Check the top level CMakeLists.txt file to see which libraries we link for openssl in which environment.
     - For Mac OS and Linux, we link with "ssl" and "crypto"
-    - For Windows there is an example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".
+    - For Windows, install also the 1.1.x version of the openssl library.
+An example linkage for 64 bit library and release build: "libeay32MD ssleay32MD libcrypto64MD libSSL64MD".

 # Tested Platforms
 Our CI tests are run continuously on the following platforms and compilers: